Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Topologically Massive Gravity and Quantization

 Then, we take the massless limit $m\hsm\ito 0$ for the graviton propagator \eqref{eq:Dh-Landau} in Landau gauge and find that the graviton propagator \eqref{eq:Dh-Landau} vanishes in the massless limit: \beq \lim_{m\rightarrow 0}^{}\! \mathcal{D}_{\mu \nu \alpha \beta}^{h}(p) = 0 \,, ({\xi\hsm =\hsm \zeta\hsm =\hsm 0}). \eeq We can also take the massless limit for the graviton propagator \eqref{eq:Dh-xi=zeta=1} in Feynman gauge and derive the following form: \beq

-\eeq Eq.\eqref{eq:Dh-m=0-Landau} shows that the graviton propagator $\mathcal{D}_{\mu \nu \alpha \beta}^{h}(p)$ vanishes in the Landau gauge under the massless limit.\ This is expected since the 3d massless graviton field $h_{\mn}^{}$ has no physical degree of freedom and could only have a gauge-dependent unphysical propagator.\ In our current covariant formulation of the TMG theory, including the dilaton field, the massless limit of the graviton propagator just vanishes in the Landau gauge.\ It is no surprise that the gauge-dependent unphysical massless graviton propagator simply vanishes under a certain gauge choice.\ Eq.\eqref{eq:Dh-m=0-Feynman} shows that in the massless limit, the graviton propagator in the Feynman gauge contains no physical component, and this reflects the fact that 3d massless graviton has no physical degree of freedom.
+\eeq Eq.\eqref{eq:Dh-m=0-Landau} shows that in the massless limit the graviton propagator $\mathcal{D}_{\mu \nu \alpha \beta}^{h}(p)$ vanishes in the Landau gauge.\ This is expected since the 3d massless graviton field $h_{\mn}^{}$ has no physical degree of freedom and could only have a gauge-dependent unphysical propagator.\ Hence it is no surprise that the gauge-dependent unphysical massless graviton propagator simply vanishes under a certain gauge choice.\ Eq.\eqref{eq:Dh-m=0-Feynman} shows that in the massless limit, the graviton propagator in the Feynman gauge contains no physical component, and this reflects the fact that the 3d massless graviton has no physical degree of freedom.

 \vs